 What is the Difference Between Power BI Pro and Free?

 Power BI Pro is the most popular Power BI licensing option.
-It allows you to share and collaborate with all the end-users covered by your organization’s Power BI license.
-Unlike Power BI Free, you can publish reports to the Power BI Service.
+This paid license bridges the gap between Power BI Free and Power BI Premium, with more storage and functionality.
+Most importantly, it allows you to share and collaborate with all the end-users covered by your organization’s Power BI license.

 What Are Pro vs. Premium Licenses in Power BI?